Anita Hill On Sexual Harassment In Hollywood And Beyond

 "What we want to make sure is that it doesn't stop with just a few high-profile cases," she says.
 "We know that there are problems throughout workplaces, and we want to make sure that everybody, whatever their position is, can count on being heard."

-Hill, who is a professor at Brandeis University, also talks about the Supreme Court confirmation hearings of Brett Kavanagh in 2018 and her endorsement of Biden, who she has criticized in the past for his role in the 1991 hearings.
+Hill, who is a professor at Brandeis University, also talks about the Supreme Court confirmation hearings of Brett Kavanaugh in 2018 and her endorsement of Biden, who she has criticized in the past for his role in the 1991 hearings.

 The interview highlights contain some extra content that did not air in the broadcast version.